 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-This guide describes Unity Editor version recommendations and system requirements.
+This topic describes Unity Editor version recommendations and system requirements.

-We recommend using one of the following Unity versions for all Oculus development.
+We recommend using one of the following versions for Oculus development.

-Our Troubleshooting and Known Issues page describes known issues with specific versions on Unity.
+Our Troubleshooting and Known Issues page describes known issues with specific versions of Unity Editor.

 The optional Oculus Utilities for Unity package offers additional developer resources, and includes the latest version of OVRPlugin.
-When you import Utilities for Unity into a project, if the OVRPlugin version included with the Utilities is later than the version built into your editor, a pop-up dialog will give you the option to update it in your project.
+When you import Utilities for Unity into a project, if the OVRPlugin version included with the Utilities is later than the version built into your editor, a pop-up dialog gives you the option to update the plugin.
 We always recommend using the latest available OVRPlugin version.
 For more information, see OVRPlugin.

-To verify that you are using supported hardware, please review the relevant PC or Android setup documentation:
+To verify that you are using the supported hardware, review:

-The Unity Personal and Professional licenses both provide built-in Rift support.
-Mobile developers using the Unity Free license receive basic Android support automatically.
-Mobile developers using a Professional license require an Android Pro Unity license.
+The Unity Personal and Professional licenses provide built-in Rift support.
+Mobile developers using the Unity Free license automatically receive basic Android support.
+Mobile developers using the Professional license require an Android Pro Unity license.